 The rise of feudalism

 “The last centuries of the declining Roman Empire and its conquest by the Barbarians destroyed a number of productive forces: agriculture had declined, industry had decayed for want of a market, trade had died out or had been violently suspended, the rural population and urban population had decreased.”
-(Karl Marx, The German Ideology.)
+(Karl Marx, The German Ideology)

-Over the centuries, the barbarian masses overran Europe; in the East, the Goths, Germans and Huns; in the North and West, the Scandinavian; in the South, the Arabs.
+Over the centuries, the barbarian masses overran Europe; in the East, the Goths, Germans and Huns; in the North and West, the Scandinavians; in the South, the Arabs.
 In their conquest of territories they proceeded to ransack the towns, and settle down in the countryside, where they lived by means of primitive agriculture.

 In these communities, they elected their village chiefs, however, as time passed by, chiefs were always chosen from the same family.
 The head of the privileged family, through succession, became the natural chief.
 The villages were at constant war with their neighbours, resulting in conquered lands being divided up with the greater share accruing to the chief.
 He thus became the most powerful and propertied man in the community.
 In times of strife, he would guarantee the protection of those under him while in turn they were duty bound to grant military service to him.
 These peasants were later able to forgo their military service for a tribute in some form or another.

 The authority of these village lords was extended into the surrounding countryside.
 The lord “owed justice, aid, and protection to his vassals, and these, in their turn, owed fidelity and homage to their lord”.
-(Lafargue, The Evolution of Property.)
-Wars and conquests served to crystallise these feudal relationships.
+(Lafargue, The Evolution of Property) Wars and conquests served to crystallise these feudal relationships.
 The lords and barons together with their men-at-arms formed a new social hierarchy, sustained by the labour provided by their vassals.
 As Lafargue expressed it:

 “So soon as the authority of the feudal nobility was constituted, it became in its turn, a source of trouble to the country whose defence it had been charged with.
 The barons, in order to enlarge their territories and thereby extend their power, carried on continual warfare among themselves, only interrupted now and again by a short truce necessitated by the tillage of the fields … The vanquished, when not killed outright or utterly despoiled, became the vassals of the conqueror, who seized upon a portion of their lands and vassals.
 The petty barons disappeared for the benefit of the great ones, who became potent feudatories, and established ducal courts at which the lords in vassalage were bound to attend”.
+(Ibid)

 As feudal relations matured, the majority of farm land in Europe became divided into areas known as manors, each manor possessing its own lord and officials whose task was to manage the estate.
 The arable land was divided into two parts, about a third of it belonged to the lord (called a Demesne), while the rest was divided amongst his vassals.
 Pastures, wood and meadows were used as Common Land--a survival in fact from the days of Primitive Communism.
 Agriculture was to make great strides forward with the introduction of the three field system.
-The vassals share of the land, however, was further divided up into separate strips scattered throughout the fields which meant a massive drain on productivity.
+The vassals' share of the land, however, was further divided up into separate strips scattered throughout the fields which meant a massive drain on productivity.

 The social structure which developed under Feudalism, gave rise to new classes and groups.
 The social framework resembled a pyramid structure, headed by the king, aristocracy, the great churchmen and bishops.
 Under them were the privileged barons, dukes, counts and knights.
 On the bottom rungs of the social order were the freeman, serfs (Bordars, Cotters, Villeins), and slaves.

-Unlike today, where the main body of wealth is created in the factories the land produced nearly all of social requirement.
+Unlike today, where the main body of wealth is created in the factories, the land produced nearly all of social requirement.
 So land became the most important possession of the Feudal system.
 The more land one held, the more powerful one became.
 The ruling class ruled by their virtual monopoly of land to which the serfs were tied.
 Theoretically, the King owned all the land but in reality areas and domains were granted to dukes, who in turn granted tenancy to counts, who would have many vassals under him granted tenancy of much smaller parcels of land.
 All had to provide services to their superiors in guaranteeing men-at-arms, payment of rent, etc.